solo1edu/jfry/README.md

 Sometimes, it's enough to manipulate the Request or the Response method.
 This is very useful when you need to deal with json content.
 Let's say that you need to receive a json object from your ursers and then return some other json to them.
 You could do:

 ```
-// Providing that you have some json serialization/deserialization engine like this:
+// Provided that you have some json serialization/deserialization engine like this:

 class JsonEngine {
   public RequestDecorator deserialize() {